‘Fast Fraud’ and Other Threats Make Digital Goods Risky for Merchants

 Consumers now expect merchants to offer digital gift cards, a claim supported by the projection that shoppers will supposedly spend $651 billion on gift cards in 2016.
 Therefore, merchants who shy away from the challenges associated with these products close the door to a huge potential revenue source.

 That being said, the challenges merchants face are quite substantial and the dangers associated with this form of risk exposure shouldn’t be taken lightly.
-Digital goods retailers have to worry about increased risk, more false positives and higher chargeback rates.
+Digital goods retailers have to worry about increased risk, more false positives, and higher chargeback rates.
+The risk of a prepaid card chargeback is a serious concern for many of these sellers as well.

 However, trying to mitigate the risk of fast fraud puts merchants in a tough spot.
 Manually reviewing transactions for indicators of potential fraud takes time.
 However, customers expect digital products to immediately be made available.